folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Adjustment.** The adjustments that apply to the funds for the invoice.
 *   **Fund ID.** The fund to which you are distributing the amount.
 Note: The use of acquisitions units may restrict which funds appear in this list.
 If an acquisition unit is set up to restrict view permissions, then only funds that are assigned to the same acquisition unit as the user will display in the drop-down list.
 For more information, see [Settings > Acquisition units](../../settings/settings_acquisition_units/settings_acquisition_units/).
 *   **Expense class.** The expense class within the fund, to which you are distributing the amount.
 This field will only display if the selected Fund ID has any associated Expense classes.
 *   **Value.** The monetary value to apply to the fund, expressed as a percentage or currency value.
+Negative values are accepted and handled as a credit transaction.
 *   **Type.**  Select whether the **Value** should be expressed as a percentage or currency value.
 *   **Amount.** The amount of money committed to the fund.